 The Digital Society bachelor’s programme will provide you with tools to better understand the history of the digital revolution and the impact of digitalisation on today’s society, culture and politics so that you can play an effective role in shaping the digital transformations of tomorrow.

-Why Lara chose the bachelor’s programme in Digital Society:
+Why Tara chose to study Digital Society:

 Are you a prospective student and interested in one of our bachelor's programmes?